• Skip to primary navigation

 📔 Tips

-• Be patient when drying the meat floss, it will take up to 15 minutes before being very dry.
+• Be patient when drying the meat floss.
+It will take up to 15 minutes before being very dry.
 You want to stop cooking as soon as the floss is not sticking to the skillet anymore and has a light texture.

-• The floss should be dry but not to a point where it is crispy (otherwise it might crumble into a powder), it should retain a slightly chewy texture.
+• The floss should be dry but not to a point where it is crispy (otherwise, it might crumble into a powder).
+It should retain a slightly chewy texture.

-• If you want the meat floss to have a more orange color (like real meat floss), add ¼ of a teaspoon of annatto oil.
-For information, I didn't use any here.
+• If you want the meat floss to have a more orange color (like real meat floss), add 1/4 of a teaspoon of annatto oil.
+For information, I didn’t use any here.

 Close up of fluffy meat floss.